singularitti/exa-amd/docs/source/workflow.rst

 3. Removal of similar structures
 --------------------------------

 - Identify and remove duplicates or near-duplicates using a structural-similarity threshold.
+First, candidates are sorted by predicted formation energy, and basic filters (an energy cutoff, optional element-fraction limits, and a maximum-atoms limit) are applied.
+To identify unique crystal structures, we then group the remaining candidates by their reduced composition.
+Within each group, the structures are processed from lowest to highest formation energy.
+A structure is kept for subsequent DFT calculation only if it does not match any previously kept structure from that group, as determined by the :py:class:`pymatgen.analysis.structure_matcher.StructureMatcher` class.
 - The deduplication step ensures that only non-equivalent structures are retained, typically narrowing the set to a manageable number (e.g., 1,000–5,000 structures) for detailed study.

 **Inputs**